Articles

 - Whistleblowing

-On 19 November 2025, the European Commission (the Commission) presented the first official proposal for the Digital Omnibus legislative package[1], whose main objective is to modernise and clarify European digital law.
-The Digital Omnibus is currently in the proposal stage.
-Background In our previous article, we focused on how Digital Omnibus affects personal data protection …
+On 19 November 2025, the European Commission (the Commission) presented the first official draft of the legislative package Digital Omnibus[1], the main objective of which is to modernise and streamline the field of European digital law.
+Together with the core Digital Omnibus package, a separate proposal entitled Digital Omnibus on AI[2] was also published.
+If …

 Read more